Questions from Parents

 Funds will be deposited into the EMA account that you created during the application process.
 More details on transactions and the exchange of funds will be made known closer to August 15th.

-Unfortunately, if you are currently a homeschool student or enrolled in a private school, you are not eligible for the Hope Scholarship.
-However, the Hope Scholarship law states that if by 2024, fewer than 5% of current public-school students enroll in the program, then the Hope Scholarship will be available to homeschool and private school West Virginia students in 2026.
+Unfortunately, if you are currently a homeschooled student or enrolled in a private school, you are not eligible for the Hope Scholarship.
+However, the Hope Scholarship law states that if by 2024, fewer than 5% of current public-school students enroll in the program, then the Hope Scholarship will be available to homeschooled and private school West Virginia students in 2026.

 The Hope Scholarship is funded through the state’s education funding formula.
 The money used for the Hope Scholarship is the state portion of the per-pupil cost.